LEARNAcademy/syllabus/react/props.md

 ### Communication Between Components

-Since React is component based communication between components is very important.
-Components give us the ability to build modular interfaces and state values give us a means of tracking and updating data within components. **Props**, short for properties, give us the ability to communicate between components by passing data and behavior from one component down to a nested component.
+React give us the ability to build modular interfaces where each component is in charge of its own functionality.
+Since the structure of React is component based, communication between components is very important in order to create complex applications. **Props**, short for properties, is a specialized tool in React for the communication of data and behavior between components.

-Props can be either static data or methods.
-The data typically comes from a value in state.
-In a very practical sense, prop data is a snapshot of the state values that get passed down to components tasked with displaying and/or letting the user interact with that information.
-Props are passed from a component to a nested component through the component invocation.
+Props is a pipeline where data and behavior can be passed from one component to a nested component.
+Prop information is passed to a component through the component invocation.
+This means that prop information can only travel in one direction.
 It is very similar to how a function get passed information through an argument.

+The data structure of the props pipeline is an object.
+Since an object can contain many key value pairs, the props pipeline can pass as much information as necessary between components.

+### Prop Data From State

+Both data and behavior (methods) can be communicated between components via props.
+The data typically comes from values stored in state.
+In a very practical sense, prop data is a snapshot of the state values that get passed down to components tasked with managing that information.
+State values are designed to update and change.
+Props don't update.
+Props are "read only."
+As the state values update and change, the new data will make its way through the props pipeline.

 ### Greeter Example

-Here is an example that creates a greeter application in React.
-We start with `App.js` displaying a heading tag and a nested component with a smaller heading tag.
+To explore how props work in React, we will create a greeter application.
+We'll start with `App.js` displaying a heading tag and a nested component called `Greeter.js` with a smaller heading tag.

 **src/App.js**